-72. An application for the grant of a patent shall not be entertained unless prescribed fee has been paid to the Director-General.

-Application fee.

-73. (1) Every applicant shall furnish, within the prescribed period, a report, which if not in English shall be accompanied by a translation thereof in English, of a search which shall conform such type as may be prescribed:
+- Application fee.
+72. An application for the grant of a patent shall not be entertained unless prescribed fee has been paid to the Director-General. - Search report.
+73.(1) Every applicant shall furnish, within the prescribed period, a report, which if not in English shall be accompanied by a translation thereof in English, of a search which shall conform such type as may be prescribed :